yvonneglanville/joinXL/README.md

 Usage
 =====

-The Excel files must have a related **key** (column) for a join or minus operation to be performed.
+The 'Excel' files must have a related **key** (column) for a join or minus operation to be performed.
 All join operations require one file to be designated as the base file because the base file row values take precedence over those of the join file.

-Below are two simple Excel tables, which will be joined using the customer information table as the base file and join on the relational **key** customer ID.
+Below are two simple 'Excel' tables, which will be joined using the customer information table as the base file and join on the relational **key** customer ID.

 ### Base Table